MrShoopa/Canvas-2-GTasks/README.md

 Extras:

-- To sync every assignment, in 'canvas2gtasks.py', rewrite the first "False" in get_upcoming_assignments to "True".
+- To sync every single assignment (including completed), in 'canvas2gtasks.py', rewrite the first "False" in get_upcoming_assignments (LINE 59) to "True".
 (Be prepared for a spaghetti list!)